datacarpentry/python-ecology-lesson/_episodes/03-data-types-and-format.md

 ```python
 surveys_df = pd.read_csv("data/surveys.csv")
 ```
 Next, let's drop all the rows that contain missing values.
-We will use the command `drop_na`.
+We will use the command `dropna`.
 By default, dropna removes columns that contain missing data for even just one row.

 ```python